lnicastro/DIF/README.md

 mysql_config --version
 5.7.24
 ```
 DIF v.
 0.5.5 should work on MySQL 5.1, 5.5, 5.6, 5.7 and 8.0.
+Implementation
-Implementation for the corresponding MariaDB versions is TODO.
+for MariaDB is at the moment limited to version 10.3.

 Now we need to prepare some additional MySQL include files via `cmake`.

-**Note:** if you have MySQL 5.7 installed, you can also try installing DIF without running `cmake`.
+**Note:** if you have MySQL 5.7 installed, you can also try installing DIF
+  without running `cmake`.

 The easiest way is to download the source code.
-Assuming the installed version is 5.7.24 (in a temporary directory):
+Assuming the installed version
+is 5.7.24 (in a temporary directory):
 ```
 wget https://dev.mysql.com/get/Downloads/MySQL-5.7/mysql-boost-5.7.24.tar.gz
 tar zxvf mysql-boost-5.7.24.tar.gz